ianmaclarty/amulet/doc/export.md

 just be called "Untitled").

-If you're generating an iOS package for submission to the App Store you'll need to fill out all the iOS specific settings.
+If you're generating an iOS package for submission to the App Store you'll need to fill out all the settings.

 Note that the generated iOS ipa package is not signed.
 You will need to sign it using a tool like [sigh](https://github.com/fastlane/fastlane/tree/master/sigh)